grassjelly/daisy/README.md

 ```

 #### 3.2 Standalone Docker image
-If you want to dockerize a specific package, you can use `daisy-template` to create an auto-generate a docker directory in your ROS2 package's root directory that contains all the files to create a Docker image and compose services.
+If you want to Dockerize a specific package, you can use `daisy-template` to create an auto-generated docker directory in your ROS2 package's root directory that contains all the files to create a Docker image and compose services.

 ```
 cd $HOME/my_ros2_ws